 Sports Massage can benefit anyone, not just those involved in sport.
-Sports Massage is so-called simply because it is a form of remedial massage treatment favoured by sports people for preventing and treating sports related injuries and enhancing performance.
+Sports Massage is so-called simply because it is a form of remedial massage and soft tissue therapy favoured by sports people for preventing and treating sports related injuries and enhancing performance.
 At Smart Practice we understand that many people who do sport today are not striving to be elite athletes, instead they do it as part of a healthy lifestyle.

-Many athletes believe that a complete training programme should include not just the exercise and correct nutrition, but also regular Sports Massage.
+Many athletes, regularly training and competing, know that a complete training programme should also include the correct nutrition, directive strength & conditioning and recovery which can include regular Sports Massage.
 Because each sport uses muscle groups in different ways, a qualified sports massage practitioner will have a sound knowledge of the muscular and skeletal systems, and tailor the treatment for each individual athlete.

 Sports Massage is invaluable to sports people during training and competition.
 Pre-event massage warms up and stimulates the muscles in preparation for the work ahead and can also have accompanying positive psychological effects.
-Post-event massage is important in helping sore muscles to detoxify, stretch, re-align and heal in readiness for the next bout of activity.
+Post-event massage is important in helping sore muscles to detoxify, stretch, re-align and heal in readiness which speeds up recovery and reduces injury-rate.

 Just as sports people work hard in training and competing, many prople are also working very hard at their jobs, looking after the house and garden, and caring for families.
 Our bodies are put under similar stresses and strains resulting in back pain, joint pain, work-related injuries and postural problems.
 Sports Massage results in pain reduction, improves the condition of muscles and joints, and promotes health.